Most search engine optimization is a process.

 Attention – 20%

-The problem for many independent hotels is that they do not have the luxury of brand recognition that all the established brands have.
+Many independent hotels have the same problem.
+They do not have the luxury of brand recognition that the established brands have.
 When someone hears the name Hilton, they know what they are going to get.
-If a searcher sees Hilton on the first page of the search results page when they type in the general key term “hotels in [insert your location here]” they automatically add it to their consideration set (assuming they like Hilton, it is in their price range, etc.).
+If a searcher sees Hilton on the first page of the search results page when they type in the general key term "hotels in [insert your location here]" they automatically add it to their consideration set (assuming they like Hilton, it is in their price range, etc.).
 The same goes for the many brands that are synonymous with the Marriott name, and the list goes on.

 Interest – 30%

 I like to invest much of my analysis time in this part of the process.
 Once you know what segment you are serving the best, you can add more detail to the search terms that you are targeting.
 If you have a beautiful pool on your property, then this is where you can choose a key term that reflects that.
 Let's look at an example.

 You find out that you service senior citizens the best in your area.
 If a key point of your hotel is your pool, diner, etc. and you know these are the people that you service the best, then you need to show that in your key terms.

 You wouldn't target "craziest pool parties" as your key term because that wouldn't fit.
 The people that you service the best wouldn't respond to it.
 If they do, more power to you, but know that it is a long shot. .You might target something more like relaxing pools in [insert location].
 That might get you more of the people you are going after.

 Once you know whom you want to target, figure out what it is about your hotel that would make them want to stay with you.
 This way, you can pique their interest and get them to consider your hotel.

 This is where the fun starts with keywords.
 I'm all about getting granular.
 The more focused that I can be with my messaging, the better off the SEO strategy will be.
 This is where you can start promoting your "enticing offers."
 These don't have to be specials in the traditional sense.
 It could be your prime location right next to a popular attraction.